 We also have a few official images from the film - again, all shared on Twitter by either Jenkins or star Gal Gadot.
-They include two looks at Wonder Woman herself, our first glimpse of Kristen Wiig (seemingly before she becomes Cheetah), and the big reveal of Chris Pine's return to the franchise, complete with a pretty fetching period outfit.
+They include two looks at Wonder Woman herself, our first glimpses of Kristen Wiig (seemingly before she becomes Cheetah) and Pedro Pascal in an oh-so-'80s suit, and the big reveal of Chris Pine's return to the franchise, complete with a pretty fetching period outfit.

 Plot-wise, we don't know much about what to expect from Wonder Woman 1984 just yet.
 Obviously there's the setting,1984, which puts the film at the height of the Cold War - presumably not a coincidence, so you should probably expect to see Wonder Woman tackling the Commie threat one way or another, though hopefully the film can find room for a little more nuance than that.

 The film had a brief presence at San Diego Comic-Con 2018, when Jenkins says she chose '84 as her setting because it showcases “mankind at its best and worst” and “us at our most extreme.”
 It wasn't all moody though, as the panel also included some brief footage from the film, including Wonder Woman taking out two armed goons in a brightly lit shopping mall, saving a young girl in the process - so it won't be shying away from those big '80s tropes.